Essential Information

 Internet

 Internet access is widely available in internet cafés and public libraries for an hourly charge.
 Most hotels have internet access, including wireless access, for their guests’ use.
-Free Wi-Fi zones can often be found in urban areas.
+Free Wi-Fi zones have started to appear in some urban areas.

 Language